alsugiharto/auto-meetup-rsvp-bot/README.md

 # How it works

 When you use the app for the first time.
-The app will try to login with the given credential and save the session in your machine for the next use.
+The app will try to log in with the given credential and save the session in your machine for the next use.
 In the next use, the app won't try to login anymore but instead using the previous working session.
 In case the session doesn't work, then it will simply try to login again.

 The app will check the event list of the group you mention in credentials.py.
 There are 4 possibilities:
-- There are no event, then the app will keep checking each CHECK_TIME_SECOND time
+- There is no event, then the app will keep checking each CHECK_TIME_SECOND time
-- There are multiple events, unfortunatelly multiple events to choose is not possible yet.
+- There are multiple events, unfortunately, multiple events to choose is not possible yet.
 This will stop the app.
 Make sure your group target only has one event at a time.
 - There is one upcoming event, the RSVP process should be started here.
 You will receive a message when it is.
 This will stop the app.
 - Any error appears.
 This will stop the app.